harshivshah2504/shazam-cpp/README.md

 ## Overview

 This project implements a music recognition system using an algorithm to identify songs from audio samples.
-The core logic is written in C++, with additional scripts and configurations in Makefile, CMake, Python, and TypeScript.

 ## Features